 Attribute Required /Optional Туре Description Src Required URI See section 5.9.3, attributes of EXTERNAL_DATA.
+Checksum Optional String Hexadecimal-encoded string, provided as a hint to Consumer.
+Consumers are not required to support t attribute.
+ChecksumType Optional String Identifies the type of checksum.
+If this attribute is present, the Checksum attribute must also be present.
+Default="MD5".
 Index Optional Integer Indicates which segment is to be selected for use in this instance.
 The default (and minimum) value is "1", which corresponds to the very first segment of the referenced source file.
 IndexUsage Optional Keyword Single or Multiple or Unknown (default).
 A hint to the Consumer, meaning "will additional segments be used later in the same graphics state?"
 See section 5.10.5, "The IndexUsage attribute" below.

-EXTERNAL_DATA_ARRAY may occur within SOURCE.
+EXTERNAL\DATA\ARRAY may occur within SOURCE.